agsb/milliForth-6502/README.md

 (Still in development)

+## Inner Interpreter

+As inner interpreter,

+the miniForth and milliForth use Direct Thread Code (DTC)

+the FIG-Forth for 6502 uses Indirect Thread Code (ITC)

+This Forth for 6502, will be done using two models:

+     with classic DTC and with Minimal Indirect Thread Code (MITC)

+(later we will compare both, but DTC will win in less size)

 ## Time table

-_19/06/2024 Great review of heap and stack core code,
+_19/06/2024_ Great review of heap and stack core code,
              reorder tib, sp, rp, pad.

-_16/06/2024 Return to MITC paradigm.
+_16/06/2024_ Return to MITC paradigm.
              it will grow the size of code, but will work. todo a real DTC code, later.

-_15/06/2024 I found the big mistake !
+_15/06/2024_ I found the big mistake !
 Mix DTC and MITC.
              The compare with init: was a great mistake.
              Some assembler code could lead to wrong comparations.
              For MITC primitives must have a NULL.

-_12/06/2024 random error in list the values
+_12/06/2024_ random error in list the values
              from $00E0 to $00FF, at return
              can not catch why

-_11/06/2024 return and change model for 'minimal indirect thread code' with lots of
+_11/06/2024_ return and change model for 'minimal indirect thread code'
-            debugging code to find errors.
+             with lots of debugging code to find errors.
              Renaming main file for it

-_01/05/2024 I'm on vacancy to reflesh some ideas
+_01/05/2024_ I'm on vacancy to reflesh some ideas

 _30/01/2024_ doing debugs for DTC inner

 _28/01/2024_ code for 6502 sized to 632 bytes.
              Review with 'standart direct thread code',
-             new sizes for tib, locals, data and return stacks.
+             new sizes for tib, pad, data and return stacks.

 _24/01/2024_ code for 6502 review.
 Recode for use 'standart direct thread code'.
              made a file with 'minimum itc model ' and another with 'standart itc model'